 A Colombian marriage is usually met with fanfare and celebration.
-As a country full of passion and life, Colombia’s people are as romantic as they are fiery when it comes to their life partners.
+As a country full of passion and life, Colombia’s people are as romantic as they are fiery regarding their life partners.

 If you’re a foreigner marrying a Colombian, the exchange of culture and tradition should be a thing of joy.
 But this doesn’t mean that it’s without its challenges.

-With this in mind, we’re going to explore some Colombian customs – wonderful or otherwise – to know about before you’ve reached the wedding day.
+With this in mind, we will explore some Colombian customs – wonderful or otherwise – to know about before you’ve reached the wedding day.

 1. Colombians are passionate